-The third in a series of conversations on Advancing Arabic Language Teaching and Learning will explore the preparation and development of Arabic language teachers.
-Consideration will be given to issues such as the selection of teachers, initial teacher education, and continuous professional development of teachers.
+The third in a series of conversations on Advancing Arabic Language Teaching and Learning explored the preparation and development of Arabic language teachers.
+Consideration was given to issues such as the selection of teachers, initial teacher education, and continuous professional development of teachers.

 This note summarizes the key points and recommendations on these topics from the World Bank’s report on Advancing Arabic Language Teaching Learning: A Path to Reducing Learning Poverty in MENA.

 - The most effective interventions to improve student learning rely on teachers; a successful teacher can make a major difference to a student’s learning trajectory.
 Effective teacher policies rely on principles such as:

 - Making teaching an attractive and highly regarded profession

 - Ensuring initial teacher education has a significant practical component

 - Providing continuous support and motivation in the form of high-quality in-service training and coaching, including to effectively manage classrooms with students at varied learning levels

 - Applying strong education and school leadership to achieve the above.

 - There are very few teacher training colleges or university faculties of education that specialize in Arabic language pedagogical studies or that include modules on Arabic early literacy skills teaching and learning across the MENA region.
 This results in many teachers being unprepared to effectively teach Arabic reading and writing, as shown in the results of national and international student literacy assessments.
 In many cases, Arabic language teachers do not have sufficient mastery of the language itself.
 In addition, teachers of other subjects often lack the training and confidence to use MSA as a medium of instruction or do not see it as part of their role.
 Teacher preparation programs may need to: